 Laura has a passion for documentary film, and has won four Emmy's and been nominated for an additional five for her work in this genre.
 She has served as an advisor for the Sundance Composer’s Lab.
 She credits THE LIVING EDENS, the long running nature series on PBS, for helping to shape her creative voice.
 To create a sound for the last unspoiled places on earth, Laura melded world music with jazz and traditional Western scoring and started sampling from her collection of over 200 instruments from across the globe.

-Laura has scored dozens of documentaries, including THE REAGAN SHOW, STEP, REGARDING SUSAN SONTAG for HBO, and three seasons of the Peabody award-winning PBS series, CRAFT IN AMERICA, where her re-contextualizing of classic American tunes earned her another Emmy nomination.
+Laura has scored dozens of documentaries, including the upcoming series WHY WE HATE for Discovery, THE REAGAN SHOW for CNN, Fox Searchlight’s STEP, REGARDING SUSAN SONTAG for HBO, and ten seasons of the Peabody award-winning PBS series, CRAFT IN AMERICA, where her re-contextualizing of classic American tunes earned her another Emmy nomination.
 For directors Dan Geller and Dayna Goldfine she wrote the music for THE GALAPAGOS AFFAIR, which premiered at the Telluride Film Festival and was showcased at the Berlin Film Festival, as well as a “cool” jazz score, featuring the Turtle Island String Quartet, for Geller and Goldfine's feature documentary SOMETHING VENTURED, which premiered in 2011 at South By Southwest.
 Laura has also helped shape dozens of winning political campaigns, having written music for candidates Diane Feinstein, Charles Schumer, Lois Capps, and many others—she scored a third of the campaigns for the DCCC in 2000.